Introduction

 Overworking

 Your core muscles require rest and to recuperate after a workout.
 Overworking oneself with too much training will likely result in fatigue as well as muscle strain.
 Injury will set you back in your goals.
 Strain and stress will not help your muscles.
-Ensure that you allow your muscles to have at least 48 hours of recovery between core muscles to promote positive growth and aid in strength while your muscles also do not get harmed in the process.

 Muscle fatigue is only one problem.
 Over working will also affect your motivation.
 Lack of interest coupled with over stress can lead to burnout.
 Constant stress will prevent you from achieving your health goals.
 A well balanced exercise along with rest will help you advance towards your goals.